 The current linear economy is a take-make-waste system.

 Raw materials are taken from the natural world, products are made from them, which are eventually thrown away as waste – much of which ends up in landfills or is incinerated.
-To help preserve natural resources, the first principle of the circular economy is about understanding that waste relates to how things are designed and produced and finding new ways to negate this impact.
+To help preserve natural resources, the first principle of the circular economy strategy is about understanding that waste relates to how things are designed and produced and finding new ways to negate this impact.